 About Us

-Our primary objectives are to coordinate recovery efforts, secure properties, livelihoods, farms and animals, distribute material aid, provide temporary accommodation and facilities, perform clean-ups, and offer any other relevant assistance, goods and services to help in recovery efforts and get people's lives back, following disaster.
+Our primary objectives are to co-ordinate recovery efforts, secure properties, livelihoods, farms and animals, distribute material aid, provide temporary accommodation and facilities, perform clean-ups, and offer any other relevant assistance, goods and services to help in recovery efforts and get people's lives back, following a disaster.

-Our structure, comprising of a committee, employees, and an at-call labour force, is in place to respond immediately to almost any situation.
+Our structure, comprising of a committee, employees, and an at-call volunteer force is in place to respond immediately to almost any situation.

-Managing disasters and recoveries involves so much more than providing assistance with clean-ups and aid (as we've referred to on our home page).
-There are a number of functions Disaster Recovery Army get involved.
+Managing disasters and recoveries involves so much more than providing assistance with clean-ups and aid, as we've referred to on our home page.
+There are a number of functions we get involved to help with.

 We use customised management programming to facilitate end-to-end assistance management - from task identification, to assessment, assignment, execution, completion and reporting.

-Providing command and control functions to effectively and efficia=ently manage volunteers and support networks, in the interests of all stakeholders.
+Providing command and control functions to effectively and efficiently manage volunteers and support networks, in the interests of all stakeholders.

 Our impact assessment systems allow us to gather real-time information and process it into relevant and actionable information.
 This includes reporting on welfare, damage and route clearances as well as relevant risks.